Formerly named Leading Family Enterprises

-As an aspiring family enterprise leader, you’ll discover how to establish your credibility and authority in the business community, among family shareholders, with the board and management team.
-As an established leader, you’ll explore the complexities of mentoring the next generation and of managing succession and letting-go.
+As an aspiring leader within family enterprise, you’ll discover how to establish your credibility and authority in the business community, among family shareholders, with the board and management team.
+As an established leader, you’ll explore the complexities of mentoring the next generation and of managing succession and letting go.
 For all, the program can enable you to better manage the nuanced paradoxes that are characteristic of family business leadership.

 Brooke Vuckovic / Academic Director

-Brooke Vuckovic - Academic Director; Adjunct Lecturer of Leadership Coaching
+Brooke Vuckovic - Academic Director; Clinical Professor of Management & Organizations

-Michelle L. Buck - Clinical Professor of Leadership
+Bob Langewisch - Clinical Assistant Professor of Leadership

-John Ward - Clinical Professor of Family Enterprise; Co-Director of the Center for Family Enterprises
+Jennifer Pendergast - John L. Ward Clinical Professor of Family Enterprise and Executive Director of the John L. Ward Center for Family Enterprises

 “The program was outstanding.
 I am leaving here with much more than I came here with: knowledge, confidence, and clarity.
 It is what I need to focus on in order to help my family and our business realize our vision”."